Skip to main content

 Amy joined Stanford in 2020.
 Prior to joining the Stanford team, Amy retired from the United States Air Force after 25 years of distinguished and honorable service.
 Throughout her career she consistently led large organizations and teams culminating in her role at the Joint Force Headquarters-Cyber at NSA Texas where she led cyber mission teams operating in complex security environments and specializing in offensive and defensive cyberspace operations.

-Amy holds a Bachelor of Science in Cybersecurity Management and Policy from University of Maryland
+Amy holds a Bachelor of Science in Cybersecurity Management and Policy from University of Maryland.

 Sam Steinhardt

-Assistant Vice President for Service Strategy
+Assistant Vice President for IT Infrastructure

-Sam has been at Stanford since 1999, providing administrative leadership in a number of areas.
-Initially, Sam was the Chief Financial and Operations Officer for Learning Technology and Extended Education, where he directed an array of organizations utilizing new media to export academic content to non-traditional audiences.
-From 2002 to 2006, Sam was the Executive Director of the Stanford Center for Innovations in Learning (SCIL) and Wallenberg Hall, which provided advanced resource classrooms and state-of-the-art facilities for research in learning and education, both locally and in collaboration with international partners.
+Sam has provided administrative leadership at Stanford since 1999.
+Initially, he was the Chief Financial and Operations Officer for Learning Technology and Extended Education, where he directed an array of organizations utilizing new media to export academic content to non-traditional audiences.
+From 2002 to 2006, Sam was the Executive Director of the Stanford Center for Innovations in Learning and Wallenberg Hall, which provided advanced resource classrooms and state-of-the-art facilities for research in learning and education, both locally and internationally.

 From 2006 to 2015, Sam served as the Executive Director for Business Services in Stanford’s IT Services organization.
+In 2015, he became the Assistant Vice President for UIT Shared Services.
 Prior to joining Stanford, Sam was the CFO for a privately held systems integration firm.
 Earlier in his career, he spent six years at KPMG (now Bearing Point) and then founded and managed Steinhardt Associates, a general management consulting firm.

 photo of Nancy Ware